teobiton/teobiton/README.md

 💾 My favorite subjects are microarchitecture design, embedded system design, hardware security and cryptography.
 I like using innovative software in my projects.

-📭 You can contact me by email at teo.biton@gmail.com.
+📭 You can contact me by email at tbiton@proton.me.